hnbeck/NikosophyWeb/content/post/ServerAndClient1.en.md

 2. Communication load between nodes
 3. Implementation effort of the effect (graphics, UI) on a node

-For the PROLOG world and the operations above these questions translate to
+For the PROLOG world and the definitions above these questions translate to

-1. Storage and processing load of the structure and the rules
+1. Storage and processing load of the structure S and the rules R
 2. Communication load between nodes
-3. Processing load for effects and interpretation of structure or the result of effect
+3. Processing load for determine F and S\* out from S

 ### Structure on the server

 **Question 1:**

 ?(S, A) is implemented on the server.
 S contains the complete game.
-In consequence - because the complete set of S is on the server - !(S, S\*) is also part of the server mechanics.
-O(S), O\(R\) is big for big games.
+In consequence - because the complete set of S is on the server - !(S, S\*) is also part of the server.
+O(S), O\(R\) are big for big games.

 S has to be implemented in PROLOG way as predicates, facts and rules.
 There are many ways to make data in PROLOG persistent.
 The developer can choose between many kinds of databases.
 With the *asserta* predicate any term could be add to the - persistent - knowledge database.
 The structure describes the game world and all game objects.

 **Question 2:**

-?, S have to be send to the server.
+?(), S have to be send to the server.
 O(?) and O(A) << O(S) and O\(R\).
-The pengine library of SWI Prolog sends queries as strings, so ?, A has to be stringified.
-The answer A is send back as JSON objects, which matches perfect for the JavaScript environment.
+The pengine library of SWI Prolog sends queries as strings, so ?(), A has to be stringified.
+The answer A is sent back as JSON objects, which matches perfect for the JavaScript environment.
 Big worlds and many effects require a big A, so the traffic will increase with the structural complexity of the game.

 **Question 3:**

  The client has to implement +(S, F).
 O(+) depends on the rules an mechanisms describing the effect.
 S is received by the server.
-Related to the function >(F, S, S\*) there are 2 possibilites: if >() is executed on the client, the client has to need rules how F transforms to elements of S. That may require edditional communication and storage on client side.
+Related to the function >(F, S, S\*) there are 2 possibilites: if >() is executed on the client then the client has to need rules how F transforms to elements of S. That may require edditional communication and storage on client side.
 For a lightwight client it would be better to set >() on the server.
 In this case the server has to now also something about F, it cannot described in terms of S alone.
 The best option may depend on the game structure and the complexity of >()

 ### Structure on the client

 **Question 1:**

 The server only holds R and performs !(S, S\*).
-In general O\(R\)<<O(S), the story requirements will be low.
+In general O\(R\)<<O(S) holds saying that the storage requirements will be low.

 **Question 2:**

-Because the rules are on the server, to perform !(S, S\*) would require to send all necessary elements of S to the server.
-In general this could be much in worst case all the full set S. The Server performs !() and sends S\* back, which could also be a lot.
+Because the rules on the server performing !(S, S\*) they have to receive all necessary elements of S from the network.
+In general this could be a lot - in worst case all of the full set S. The server performs !() and sends S\* back, which could also many data.
 So in general O(S), O(A) with respect to communication would be big.

 **Question 3:**

 ?(S, A), +(S, F) and >(F, S, S\*) are done on the client.
-The advantage would be that the encoding of S and F could be as the client in its JavaScript world bay need.
-The downside is, that O(?)+O(+)+O(>) >> O(!).
+The advantage may be that the encoding of S and F could be as needed and usefule for the client in its JavaScript world.
+The downside is that O(?)+O(+)+O(>) >> O(!).
 So the in fact, the server is nearly useless, all load is on client and network.

 ### Replication